Shopify/hydrogen-v1/docs/components/primitive/externalvideo.md

 The `ExternalVideo` component renders an embedded video for the Storefront API's [ExternalVideo object](https://shopify.dev/api/storefront/reference/products/externalvideo).

-The component outputs an `iframe`.
+The component outputs an `<iframe>` element.
 You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.

 ## Example code